2021 Bulgaria bus crash: Aftermath

 Bulgarian caretaker Prime Minister Stefan Yanev described the crash as a tragedy, saying "[l]et's hope we learn lessons from this tragic incident and we can prevent such incidents in the future."
 The government declared Wednesday a National Day of Mourning for both victims of the crash and for the earlier deaths from a fire at a nursing home in Royak.
 Numerous politicians from various countries expressed their dismay at the loss of life.

 The Macedonian government declared three national days of mourning for the bus crash.
 Officials stated that the most likely cause of the bus crash was due to human error.
-On March 2024, the owner of the company "Besa Trans" in North Macedonia was given a prison sentence of a year and eight months, a fine of 800,000 denars (13,000 EUR) and a four-year ban for international transport due to document falsification.
+In March 2024, the owner of the company "Besa Trans" in North Macedonia was given a prison sentence of a year and eight months, a fine of 800,000 denars (13,000 EUR) and a four-year ban for international transport due to document falsification.
 On 8 January 2025, the Pernik District Court ruled that the Road Infrastructure Agency bears partial blame for the crash.